Canada

 Payment of tax

 Corporate tax instalments are generally due on the last day of each month (although some CCPCs can remit quarterly instalments if certain conditions are met).
 Any balance payable is generally due on the last day of the second month following the end of the tax year.
-Effective 1 January 2024, corporations must make all tax payments or remittances of more than CAD 10,000 to the Receiver General of Canada electronically, except in special circumstances that preclude it.
+Effective 1 January 2024, corporations must make all tax payments or remittances of more than CAD 10,000 to the Receiver General for Canada electronically, except in special circumstances that preclude it.

 Functional currency